As an Amazon Associate I earn from qualifying purchases.

 Enter the world of quinoa if you haven’t yet… We will make you a believer!

 - Combine the cooked quinoa, eggs, salt, and seasoning in a large bowl.
 Stir in steamed kale, onion, cheese, and garlic.
 Add chopped vegetables and ground flaxseed and stir to combine everything completely.
-Let mixture sit for about 10 minutes to absorb moisture evenly.
+Allow mixture to sit for about 10 minutes to absorb moisture.

 More healthy, gluten free recipes!